davelkan/RangeFinderBot/README.md

 ## Usage Instruction

 1. Clone this repository in the root of your ROS2 workspace: `git clone --recurse-submodules --remote-submodules https://github.com/davelkan/RangeFinderBot/`
+2. Submodule won't default to correct branch, so `cd RangeFinderBot/simple_gui; git checkout rangebot_branch`
-2. Install the necessary dependencies of the for the GUI: `pip3 install pyqt5`
+3. Install the necessary dependencies of the for the GUI: `pip3 install pyqt5`
-3. Build the package at the root of your workspace: `colcon build`
+4. Build the package at the root of your workspace: `colcon build`
-4. Source the setup file from the root of your workspace: `source install/setup.bash`
+5. Source the setup file from the root of your workspace: `source install/setup.bash`
-5. Start the velocity_controller and gui `ros2 launch range_bot velocity_controller`
+6. Start the velocity_controller and gui `ros2 launch range_bot velocity_controller`
-6. Try out the controls and see how the telemetry responds
+7. Try out the controls and see how the telemetry responds

 Note: There may be a version issue with tests, installing the correct version of setuptools should fix this `pip3 install setuptools==58.2.0`